Improve Your Appearance with a Tummy Tuck in Houston

 The Tummy Tuck Procedure

-The procedure generally is performed in two to five hours in a hospital or outpatient surgical facility.
-Most patients are given general anesthesia although some physicians prefer intravenous sedation.
-Typically, during the tummy tuck surgery, Dr. Schusterman separate the skin from the abdominal wall, tightens the abdominal muscles by pulling them closer together and sutures them into a new position.
+Tummy tuck surgery usually takes two to five hours and is performed in either a hospital or outpatient surgical facility.
+Most patients are given general anesthesia, although some receive intravenous sedation.
+During the tummy tuck surgery itself, Dr. Schusterman separates the skin from the abdominal wall, tightens the abdominal muscles by pulling them closer together, then sutures them into this new position.
 The skin is stretched down and additional skin may be removed.

 After Tummy Tuck Surgery

 Patients should expect to experience pain and swelling for the first several days following surgery, which can be alleviated with medication prescribed by Dr. Schusterman.
 Some patients return home the day of surgery while others may require an overnight hospital stay.
 Most patients miss five to seven days of work.
 After tummy tuck surgery, Dr. Schusterman suggests waiting at least six weeks before resuming vigorous exercise, heavy lifting, or other strenuous activities.
 However, it is important to begin walking as soon as possible after surgery to help encourage healing.
 Light exercise may also be recommended.
 Scarring, while permanent, should fade over time.
 Due to post-operative swelling in the abdomen, results may not be visible for several weeks.
 However, unless the patient undergoes a pregnancy or considerable weight gain, results from tummy tuck surgery are long-term.

 If Tummy Tuck Surgery interests you, and you would like to learn more, please contact Dr. Schusterman’s office at 713-794-0368 or email us today.